 Second place may be a surprise, because the BENCH DIP has fallen out of favor this century.
 It’s performed with your hands slightly behind your back and on a bench or Smith machine bar set low.
 Your legs are straight and your heels are on a bench or box.
 Dip down to where your upper arms are nearly parallel with the floor and rise back up.
 (Go lower and you risk straining your shoulder joints.)
 Rest weight plates or chains across your thighs to add resistance.
 A dipping machine approximates this movement.

-Honorable mention goes to the regular DIP, keeping your torso upright, as well as the EZ-BAR LYING TRICEPS EXTENSION (a.k.a. skullcrusher).
+Honorable mention goes to the regular DIP, keeping your torso upright, as well as the EZ-BAR LYING TRICEPS EXTENSION (a.k.a. skullcrusher), both of which are very good but not-quite-great triceps exercises.

 BEST FOR LONG HEAD